Zeerooth/yamabiko/README.md

         passphrase: None,
     };

+    // In this example we spawn the replicator in the same thread, so it's going to be blocking.
+    // The proper way to replicate data to remotes is to have a replicator per remote per collection
+    // running inside a thread or a tokio task.
+However, this is out of scope for this simple demo. let repl = Replicator::initialize(
+        repo_path,
+        "gh_backup",
+        "git@github.com:torvalds/myepicrepo.git",
         // If you plan to have frequent data updates then ReplicationMethod::All is probably a bad idea
         // Syncing with remote repos is slow
         // And frequent requests are going to get you rate limited if you use an external service
-    // Consider using ReplicationMethod::Random(0.05) - only ~5% of commits are going to result in a sync db.add_replica(
+        // Consider using ReplicationMethod::Random(0.05) - only ~5% of commits are going to result in a sync ReplicationMethod::All,
-        "gh_backup",
-        "git@github.com:torvalds/myepicrepo.git",
-        yamabiko::replica::ReplicationMethod::All,
         Some(credentials),
-    );
+    ).unwrap();

     println!("We have {} replicas loaded!", db.replicas().len());